second-state/micro-slots/README.md

 will return the right half (3045555602345605676) of this particular _value

 ## Usage

 We mentioned above that there is 1 zero to one (0 to 1) digit and 77 zero to nine (o to 9) digits available in a single uint256 slot.
-The factors of 77 are **1, 7, 11 and 77** and as such we can store the following.
+The factors of 77 are **1, 7, 11 and 77** and as such the following combinations offer the most efficient storage with the least amount of waste.

 * 1, 77 digit integer with an individual value between 0 and 99999999999999999999999999999999999999999999999999999999999999999999999999999
 * 77, 1 digit integers with an individual value between 0 and 9
 * 7, 11 digit integers with an individual value between 0 and 99999999999